ck37/atlantic-causal-2017/README.md

 **Expected runtime**: 160 seconds per dataset of 250 observations and 58 covariates.

 **Notes**: We assume no missing data in the datasets.
-We do not include inference for the unit-level causal estimates as those are not asymptotically linear parameters within the targeted learning framework.
+We do not include inference for the unit-level causal estimates as those are not asymptotically linear within the targeted learning framework.

 ## Requirements